 Art cover by artist David Garibaldi

-And that's why after a long hiatus of not taking part of the street protests, actually since December 2019, I geared up and joined friends to the riots in Martyrs' Square on Saturday August 8 (pictures at the end, all except the first one, were captured by me).
+And that's why after a long hiatus of not taking part in the street protests, actually since December 2019, I geared up and joined friends in the riots in Martyrs' Square on Saturday, August 8 (pictures at the end, all except the first one, were captured by me).
 We were not easily deterred by the use of tear gas and rubber bullets against us.
-The people were deeply angry: all their suffering had not compelled the "public servants" to address the devastating event openly, to assist the Lebanese in times of dire need or to admit they had failed and resign.
-Their level of insolence was stunning, notably because they kept denying their accountability and didn't want to take responsibility in the tragedy that had hit the people.
-Yes, we had been devising at many occasions that the times of these corrupt "elites" were done and that change was bound to come and things would then be better.
+The people were deeply angry: all their suffering had not compelled the "public servants" to address the devastating event openly, to assist the Lebanese in times of dire need, or to admit they had failed and resign.
+Their level of insolence was stunning, notably because they kept denying their accountability and didn't want to take responsibility for the tragedy that had hit the people.
+Yes, we had been devising on many occasions that the times of these corrupt "elites" were done and that change was bound to come and things would then be better.
 Yet, this establishment did not bulge.
 Or at least not very much.
 Moreover, those crooks are so attached to the power positions that the disconnection is simply blatant.
 Something had to break.
 And fast.
-It is no coincidence that French President, Emmanuel Macron, paid Lebanon a visit quite rapidly, less than 48 hours after the explosions rocked the city.
-After all, there are major matters at stake, like the probability of oil and gas reserves in the Lebanese territorial waters.
-It is also no big surprise that Israel and the UAE agreed to the normalization of their relations.
+It is no coincidence that French President, Emmanuel Macron, visited Lebanon quite rapidly, less than 48 hours after the explosions rocked the city.
+After all, there are major matters at stake, such as the probability of oil and gas reserves in the Lebanese territorial waters.
+It is also no big surprise that Israel and the UAE agreed to normalize their relations.
 It really seems like a "new Middle East" is in the making.
 It will have no place for a Lebanon ruled by armed factions or their thugs.
-A new game is being set and played and pawns will fall and be replaced by new actors.
+A new game is being set and played, and new actors will fall and replace pawns.
 I do hope reshuffling the regional cards will allow Lebanon to be a neutral participant and that we are finally granted peace.